tembo-io/website/docusaurus/docs/tembo-stacks/machine-learning.md

 AND table_rows.rn = embedding_results.rn;
 ```

-Tada, we have a table with embeddings for each title.
+Tada!
+Now we have a table with embeddings for each title.

 ```sql
 \x